equinor/omnia-tutorial/docs/exercises/consume.rst

 * Add the REST API as a data source.
 NOTE: Use your own API URL if you finished creating one.
 Otherwise you can use this URL as a fallback that will work -> https://edc2019-jonatpapp.azurewebsites.net/production-data/between-dates?fromYear=2010&toYear=2015&fromMonth=1&toMonth=12
 Net production data from January to December 2010 to 2015.
-Here the entire API is explained here: https://edc2019-jonatpapp.azurewebsites.net/swagger/index.html
+Here the entire API is explained here: `API definition in Swagger <https://edc2019-jonatpapp.azurewebsites.net/swagger/index.html>`_

 .. image:: ./images/consume/add_data_source.jpg